Community Engagement Team

 “Effective communication and engagement with communities and the public”

 Each Engagement Officer has a background of working with Community Safety Partners, Local Authorities and Criminal Justice.
-They are already becoming established in their respective areas and are available to attend public meetings and community groups to provide advice on local issues.
+They are now all well-established in their respective areas and are available to attend public meetings and community groups to provide advice on local issues.

 Read our Consultation and Engagement Strategy HERE